Skip to main content

 Mythreyi Vijayakulan

 Upon completing my undergraduate degree at Wilfrid Laurier University, I earned an Honours Bachelor of Arts degree with a double major in Criminology and Political Science.
 Through my firsthand experience at Peel Regional Police, I developed a keen interest in exploring crime among first-generation youth.
-My research interests include youth crime, social inequalities, and integrational trauma.
+My research interests include youth crime, political violence, and intergenerational trauma.

 Beverly Allison